batchful/batch/README.md

 # batchful
-A simple and easy-to use GUI batch directory organizer.
+A simple and easy-to use batch directory organizer.

 No installation needed -- just run the `.bat` file in the desired folder.